 Why model Gross Primary Production?

-The aim of Primary Production in Space and Time is to address the national need for information on the temporal-spatial distribution of the amount of Gross Primary Production (GPP) across Australia.
+Time is to address the national need for information on the temporal-spatial distribution of the amount of Gross Primary Production (GPP) across Australia.

-GPP is the flux of carbon from atmospheric carbon dioxide into green plants through photosynthesis and we will model GPP fluxes on a monthly timescale at 5km resolution.
+carbon dioxide into green plants through photosynthesis and we will model GPP

-Quantifying GPP is critical to quantifying the dynamics of our diverse natural and semi-natural ecosystems.
+the dynamics of our diverse natural and semi-natural ecosystems.

 This work is licensed under a Creative Commons Attribution 3.0 Unported License.